opentoonz/opentoonz_docs/source/creating_movements.rst

     3. Set the frame where you want to define the key by doing one of the following:

-    - Move the current frame cursor in the xsheet or in the function editor.
+    - Move the current frame cursor in the xsheet/timeline or in the function editor.

     - Use the frame bar or the playback buttons in the bottom bar of the work area.

-    - When animating columns only, select the related cell in the column.
+    - When animating columns only, select the related cell in the column/layer.

     4. Define a key position.